West Lakes Academy: New Building

 In 2012 West Lakes Academy moved into a new £26 million building in Egremont.
 All classrooms face outwards from open learning areas on each of the three floors of the building.
 The academy focuses on education specialisms of technologies, science and performing arts.

 Along with the new building came many new resources including computing resources which, together with the iPad program for all students supported by parental contributions, allows students of West Lakes Academy to express their creative learning.

 Ofsted

-The academy was last inspected by Ofsted in March 2017 and was judged 'Outstanding' in all areas of the inspection.
-Previously it was judged 'Good' in February 2013 and 'Satisfactory' in 2009.
+The academy was last inspected by Ofsted in June 2025 and was judged 'Inadequate'.
+Previously it was judged 'Outstanding' in March 2017, 'Good' in February 2013, and 'Satisfactory' in 2009.